hluk/CopyQ/docs/scripting-api.rst

    Activates window that was focused before the main window.

-   Raises an exception when previous window cannot be activated.
+   Throws an exception when previous window cannot be activated.

 .. js:function:: bool preview([true|false])